 The Zimbabwean dollar has been taken out of circulation indefinitely.
 The most widely used currencies are the US dollar and the South African rand.
 It is inadvisable to carry large amounts of cash.
-However, credit and debit cards are not widely accepted.
+Credit and debit cards are widely accepted.
 Although it is possible to withdraw cash from some ATMs, it is not advisable to rely on this service being available throughout Zimbabwe.
-It is illegal to exchange foreign currency in Zimbabwe anywhere other than at officially licensed dealers (e.g. banks), who may not have sufficient currency to accommodate your request.
+It is illegal to exchange foreign currency in Zimbabwe anywhere other than at officially licensed dealers (e.g., banks), who may not have sufficient currency to accommodate your request.
 It is advisable to have small denomination notes, as change is rarely available.
-Travellers cheques are not generally accepted at the unofficial rate, so cash is best.

 Visitors from the Commonwealth and some other countries can obtain tourist visas at the border, current prices should be checked before travel.
 Please contact us for details regarding your personal visa requirements.